-The horizontal workstream of the JP will contribute to accelerated SDG implementation and the creation of an SDG financing ecosystem through the design and promotion of propoor and gender-sensitive policies and government frameworks (SDG1b and SDG5c), the development of effective, accountable and transparent institutions at all levels (SDG16.6), enhanced policy coherence for sustainable development (SDG17.14 and 17.15); and the development of a sound institutional architecture to ensure mobilization of resources from a variety of sources (SDG 1a, 17.3 and 17.16).
+The horizontal workstream of the JP will contribute to accelerated SDG implementation and the creation of an SDG financing ecosystem through the design and promotion of propoor and gender-sensitive policies and government frameworks (SDG1b and SDG5c), the development of effective, accountable and transparent institutions at all levels (SDG16.6), enhanced policy coherence for sustainable development (SDG17.14 and 17.15); and the development of a sound institutional architecture to ensure mobilization of resources from a variety of sources (SDG 1a, 17.3 and 17.16) as well as strong real sector's presence in Armenia (in particular: financially literate population, business and SMEs) which is able to make rational and informed decisions as consumers of different financial instruments (SDG 1.4).
 Accelerated achievement of these targets will in turn service as an "SDG multiplier" by enabling progress across all other SDGs.
-The vertical workstream, on the contrary, will contribute to improved service delivery in targeted sectors (climate change, food security and human capital) during the second half of the JP and the years to follow thereafter, particularly providing opportunities for accelerated implementation across the outcome-oriented SDG targets 2.1, 3.2, 4.1 and 13.2.
+The vertical workstream, on the contrary, will contribute to improved service delivery in targeted sectors (climate change, food security and human capital) during the second half of the JP and the years to follow thereafter, particularly providing opportunities for accelerated implementation across the outcome-oriented SDG targets 1.3, 2.1, 3.2, 4.1 and 13.2.